HOA Homeowners' Rights Task Force

 HOA Homeowners' Rights Taskforce Final Meeting

-by HOA United, about 2 months ago
+by HOA United, about 2 years ago

 Today was the last meeting for the HOA Homeowners' Rights Taskforce.
 Thanks to all the Task Force volunteers for their engagement!
 Today's list of ~50 items was impressive and it provided a tangible sense of the culmination of many months of deliberation.